Music

 -

 Buttons, Bass And Keys.On piano, Max Ayinde carries the swing every time.
+With the drum-motor running, his bass and keys drive the groove of every song on the album.

-Composer, arranger, pianist, bassist and guitarist, as Count Kujo, Max Ayinde led his own band on the Brighton music scene for some years before hitting London as a freelancer.
+Composer, arranger, pianist, bassist and guitarist, as Count Kujo, Max Ayinde led his own successful band on the Brighton music scene for some years before hitting London as a freelancer.

 -